Passion (musical)

 Passion is a one-act musical, with music and lyrics by Stephen Sondheim and a book by James Lapine.
 The story is adapted from Ettore Scola's 1981 film Passione d'Amore, and its source material, Iginio Ugo Tarchetti's 1869 novel Fosca.
-Central themes include love, sex, obsession, illness, passion, beauty, power and manipulation.
+Central themes include love, sex, obsession, illness, passion, and the nature of beauty and power.
 Passion is notable as one of the few projects that Sondheim himself conceived, along with Sweeney Todd and Road Show.

 Set in Risorgimento-era Italy, the plot concerns a young soldier and the changes in him brought about by the obsessive love of Fosca, his Colonel's homely, ailing cousin.

 Background and history

 The story originally came from a 19th-century novel by Iginio Ugo Tarchetti, an experimental Italian writer prominently associated with the Scapigliatura movement.
 His book Fosca was a fictionalized recounting of an affair he had had with an epileptic woman when he was a soldier.

-Sondheim first came up with the idea of writing a musical when he saw the film in 1983:
+Sondheim first came up with the idea of writing a musical adaptation when he saw the film in 1983: